wandersick/aerozoom/README.md

 ## Workarounds to Known Issues

-For AeroZoom to work under Windows 11, ensure User Account Control (UAC) is disabled using the registry edit method as follows:
+For AeroZoom to work under some versions of Windows 11, it may be be required to disable User Account Control (UAC) using the registry edit method as follows:

 1. Run Registry Editor `regedit.exe`.
 2. Go to `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Policies\System`.